pkgcraft/pkgcraft.github.io/content/about/_index.md

 capabilities, but that is entirely up to the whims of Gentoo and other developers.

-In pkgcraft's case, it may provide alternatives encompassing functionality provided some of the traditional Gentoo-related tools in the future, but most of that work is a long ways off.
+In pkgcraft's case, it may develop alternatives encompassing functionality currently provided by traditional, Gentoo-related tools, but the majority of that work is a long way off and probably won't aim for compatibility beyond PMS support.

 - Why isn't pkgcraft implemented in C, C++, Python, etc?
 Why choose Rust?